Skip to main content

 Key Facts

-1. 9 April 2026 – Philippine Coast Guard inaugurated its first dedicated command centre on the Spratly Islands.
+1. The Philippine Coast Guard inaugurated its first dedicated command centre in the Spratly Islands on 9 April 2026.

-4. The centre integrates C4ISR capabilities – modern radar, satellite linkages and an operations room for real‑time monitoring and interdiction.
+4. The facility integrates C4ISR capabilities – modern radar, satellite links and an operations room – for real‑time maritime surveillance.

 Background & Context